If you are using Raspbian, then you must have Raspbian Stretch as a minimum version. Raspbian Buster is the currently supported version.

 apt-get install noderedand includes the Raspbian-packaged version of Node.js, but does not include

-Whilst using these packages appears convenient at first, we strongly recommend using our install script above instead.
+While using these packages is convenient at first, we strongly recommend using our install script above instead.

 As with running Node-RED locally, you can use